Battle of Beaver Dams: Results

+Needing to inform headquarters of the victory, a local girl [Sarah Ryan] was platooned to carry news to Burlington Heights by horse.
+Presuming a 12-year-old would seem less likely to be carrying military intelligence, she hid the dispatches in her dress.

 The loss of Boerstler's detachment demoralized the U.S. force at Fort George.
-From then until they abandoned the fort on 10 December, they rarely dared send any patrols more than a mile from the fort.
+From then until they abandoned the fort on 10 December, they rarely dared to send any patrols more than a mile from the fort.
 To reinforce their fear of the Native people, there was another minor disaster on 8 July when a party from the 8th (King's) Regiment and Merritt's Troop of Provincial Dragoons, accompanied by Ottawas under Captain Matthew Elliott and other Indigenous warriors under Mohawk chief John Norton, went to retrieve a chest of medicines which had been hastily buried at Ball's Farm near Two Mile Creek when the British had evacuated Fort George in May.
 A party from the 13th U.S. Infantry under Lieutenant Joseph Eldridge attempted to pursue the British detachment but was ambushed at the Battle of Ball's Farm, losing 28 men, several of whom were scalped despite the efforts of officers of the Indian Department to prevent it.

-Most of the U.S. regular soldiers and Boyd himself were transferred from Fort George to Sackett's Harbor in September, leaving the fort in the hands of New York Militia.